DFE-Digital/get-help-with-tech/app/views/devices_guidance/safeguarding_for_device_users.md

 Google Chromebooks will arrive with Chrome OS, which includes virus protection.

-Unless you have selected to order devices without a DfE configuration, Microsoft laptops and tablets will arrive with Windows 10 and the following antivirus and security software installed:
+Unless you have selected to order devices without a DfE configuration, Microsoft laptops and tablets will arrive with Windows 10 and Windows Defender Antivirus software enabled.

-* Windows Information Protection
-* Windows Defender Credential/System Guard
-* Windows Defender Exploit Guard
-* Windows Defender Antivirus

 ## Privacy notice: How we look after personal information using the mobile device management on Microsoft Windows laptops and tablets